anhchithai/Feature-Engineering-/README.md

 # Feature-Engineering-
 Feature Engineering is one of the keys to unlocking and power predictive insight.
-This, therefore, is a crucial step before instantiate model.
+This, therefore, is a crucial step before instantiating the model.

 In this repository I include two different tasks of feature engineering.
 One of them I have learnt from the BCG virtual internship for Data Science.
+The other is a part of a small project I have done from my bootscamp with the AllWomen.

 ## BCG Virtual Internship
 ### Data: client_data, price_data